-After licking my fingers sufficiently, I washed my hands and looked down at my own creation, a cookie that looked more like a rocket than a reindeer.
+After licking my fingers sufficiently, I washed my hands and looked down at my creation, a cookie that looked more like a rocket than a reindeer.

-When I asked one of the kids why he wasn't making a mess—like I had—, his parent blurted out, "Because they didn’t know how to decorate, and I don’t want a meltdown!"
+When I asked one of the kids why he wasn't making a mess—like I had—his parent blurted out, "Because they didn’t know how to decorate, and I don’t want a meltdown!"

-Several parents also admitted that they don’t let their children hang ornaments on the Christmas tree or arrange the candles in the Menorah because they’ll “make a big mess”.
+Several parents also admitted they don’t let their children hang ornaments on the Christmas tree or arrange the candles in the Menorah because they’ll “make a big mess”.

-Sorry, but all I could think of was that these little experiences and probable mishaps present opportunities for those neural connections within the brain.
-There are direct consequences and implications for learning, and this relates directly to academics and life.
+Sorry, but all I could think of was how these little experiences and probable mishaps present opportunities for neural connections within the brain.
+And these consequences and implications for learning directly relate to academics and life.

-The reading student refuses to write a chapter summary for To Kill a Mockingbird because "it's too hard."
+The reading student who refuses to write a chapter summary for To Kill a Mockingbird because "it's too hard."

-The AP U.S. History who student doesn't know why he got the DBQ wrong, but he doesn't "feel like looking up the info because it takes too long on Google, and the teacher didn't say we had to."
+The AP U.S. History who student doesn't know why he got the DBQ wrong, but doesn't "feel like looking up the info because it takes too long on Google, and the teacher didn't say we had to."

 The business executive who screams into the phone while driving on the Beltway because he can't get his "Bluetooth to work" ( immediately).